Nigel Lawson: Climate change

 In 2008, Lawson published a book expanding on his 2006 lecture to the CPS, An Appeal to Reason: A Cool Look at Global Warming.
 He argued the case that, although global warming is happening, the impact of these changes will be relatively moderate rather than apocalyptic.
 He criticised those "alarmist" politicians and scientists who predict catastrophe unless urgent action is taken.

 In July 2008, the Conservative magazine Standpoint published a transcript of a double interview with Lawson and Conservative Policy Chief Oliver Letwin, in which Lawson described Letwin's views on global warming as "pie in the sky" and called on him and the Conservative frontbench to "get real".

-On 23 November 2009, Lawson founded and then became chairman of a new think tank, The Global Warming Policy Foundation (GWPF), that is registered as an education charity.
+On 23 November 2009, Lawson founded and became chairman of a new think tank, The Global Warming Policy Foundation (GWPF), that is registered as an education charity.

 In 2011, Bob Ward of the Grantham Research Institute said that the GWPF was "spreading errors" and "the 'facts Lawson "repeats are demonstrably inaccurate".
 Ward also criticised Lawson for repeating in a 2010 BBC radio debate that Antarctic ice volumes were unchanged even after his error was highlighted by his opponent, Professor Kevin Anderson.
 Ward said that Lawson provided no evidence to back his claim which is contrary to satellite measurements, and Lawson similarly incorrectly implied that the correlation between and sea levels was uncertain as well as that sea levels were rising more slowly since 1950 than before it.

 The Charity Commission requires that statements by campaigning charities "must be factually accurate and have a legitimate evidence base".
 They reviewed the GWPF, which was subsequently split with its campaigning arm and renamed the Global Warming Policy Forum without charitable status, while the charitable section retained the original title.
 Lawson's son, Dominic Lawson, is also a climate change denier, taking a similar viewpoint as his father in his columns in the Independent on Sunday.

 In a BBC Radio interview in August 2017, Lawson claimed that "official figures" showed "average world temperature has slightly declined" over the preceding decade and that experts in the IPCC found no increase in extreme weather events.
 In a follow-up programme on the BBC's presentation of these claims, Peter A. Stott of the Met Office said Lawson was wrong on both points.